 - Taxi booking app like Uber – $25.000 to $100.000

-From our previous post, you know how to find and hire an app developer.
+From our previous post, you already know how to find and hire an app developer.
 Now, what is key to productive app outsourcing?
 Once you have the accurate project description with all features and design requirements, it’s time to contact app programmers.
 Is your shortlist ready?

-First, look up their website/portfolio, check references, testimonials, case studies.
+First, look up their website/portfolio, check references, testimonials, and case studies.
 Then conduct interviews in person or via Skype.
 How do they communicate?
 A good developer would be keen to explain everything, and any troubles in your talks are potential red flags.
 Are they experts at what they do?
-Check their recent projects, pay attention to design and all tiniest details, ask how they fix bugs.
+Check their recent projects, pay attention to design and all tiniest details, and ask how they fix bugs.
 Do they deliver on time?
 You should be able to see proven records of making apps on time.

 Stages and supervision

 Generally, application development outsourcing is the process consisting of:

 How much does it cost to hire an app developer in 2017?

 - Discovery – communicating about goals, deadlines and terms;

 - Scoping/evaluation – full range of apps’ features and capabilities, mock-ups. etc.;